MOON FOOL

 Download File

 BA Hons Music & Drama, Royal Holloway Uni of London (2000).
 Principal of Gardzienice in Poland 2000-2007.
 Performances include Metamorphoses & Electra.
-Leader of international music & theatre exchange work worldwide since 2004.
+Leader of international music & theatre exchange work worldwide since 2004 leading to the formation of Moon Fool.
 As composer & ensemble coach, productions include Yerma, with Kathryn Hunter; Arquiem, Periplum (RNT); Nothing Left To Lose, Company Collisions (LIMF); Glasgow Girls (NTS); It's a Wonderful Life, Theatre Ad Infinitum (Bush); Bangarang (Dundee Rep).
 Former principal of Awake Projects, Awake Love Orchestra and Awake Youth (AWAKE Jackson's Lane).
-Currently lead tutor on the BA Hons Acting Studies at Guildhall School of Music & Drama.
+Until recently lead tutor on the BA Hons Acting Studies at Guildhall School of Music & Drama, guest lecturer at Rose Bruford College and supervisor for students on the MA Classical Acting at CSSD.
 Previously guest director at the Royal Conservatoire of Scotland since 2004 as well as NSD, Delhi; DePaul Uni, Chicago; Volda College, Norway; Edinburgh College.
 Former lecturer in extended voice and performance as well as module coordinator at the Uni of Winchester.
-As a director, productions include The Lear; Richard III (Aegis Productions); Romeo and Juliet; STORM for Libraries (Shakespeare Week) and Mme Butterfly (IJ Productions).
-As actor-producer/musician-composer, productions include ill Met by Moonlight, Trestle; Titania - A Solo Cabaret.
+As a director, productions include The Lear; Richard III (Aegis Productions); Romeo and Juliet; STORM for Libraries (Shakespeare Week), Mme Butterfly (IJ Productions), STORM (Vaults London and Chicago 2015) and A Voice Lesson (Orla Descends) (Britten Pears Arts 2023).
+As actor-producer and composer, productions include ill Met by Moonlight, Trestle; Titania - A Solo Cabaret, Inanna A Sonic Return to the Source and The Voice Lesson - A Performative Essay (Britten Pears Arts, VASTA 2022).
 As an actor-musician productions include King Charles III by Mike Bartlett West End and Broadway (Sonia Friedman Productions) and How To Be Immortal, Penny Dreadful Productions.
-Recently developed The Wig Show & Resonant Tails with Tract and Touch and undertook guest lecturing in Polyphonic Song and Shakespeare at Rose Bruford College.
-Anna-Helena is currently engaged as a Doctoral Candidate in Performance Practice at Guildhall School of Music & Drama while engaged as a Voice Tutor on the Acting Studies BA Hons course also at Guildhall.
-Anna also collaborates on freelance music and composition project (recently including Phosphera cello duo, Dan Horrigan Productions).
+Recently developed The Wig Show & Resonant Tails with Tract and Touch.
+Anna-Helena is currently engaged as a Doctoral Candidate in Performance Practice at Guildhall School of Music & Drama.
+Anna is a Britten Pears Residency Artist for two years and most recently secured Arts Council England funding to mount her thesis project under the working title 'Orlando Descends'.
 Interview on Theatre Mix.
 Most recent TaPRA nominated publication The act of listening See also The British Grotowski Project TRACES, 2008

 yvon_bonenfant_ucc_recommendation.pdf